analogdevicesinc/ai8x-training/README.md

 * The number of input or output channels must not exceed 64.
 * The number of layers must not exceed 32.
 * Overall weight storage is limited to 64*128 3x3 kernels.
-However, weights must be arranged in a certain order, see below.
+However, weights must be arranged in a certain order, see above.
 * The hardware supports only 2D convolution layers.
 For convenience, a single final fully connected layer with 8-bit inputs/weights/bias, and 16-bit output is supported in software, as well as a software SoftMax operator.